-I am a catchment hydrologist with interests that range across disciplines and stream orders.
-To date my research has included hydrologic connectivity in high latitudes, stream-groundwater exchange, stream nutrient dynamics, subsurface biogeochemistry, runoff generation, and shallow groundwater dynamics.
-I have generally favored work that leverages intensively collected field data, remotely sensed landscape characteristics, and parsimonious models to generate new understanding of landscapes that extends beyond study sites.
-I have worked at a diverse set of sites including the Sawtooth mountains in central Idaho, USA, the southeastern Piedmont of the United States, and the Mississippi River Delta.
+I am a hydrologist with interests that range across scales and disciplines.
+I favor work that fuses hydrologic models, remotely sensed data, and intensive field studies to generate new understanding of landscapes that extends beyond study sites.
+Research has taken me across the United States, from the Sawtooth mountains in central Idaho, USA, to southeastern Piedmont of the United States, to the Mississippi River Delta.

 I'm currently working with the US Forest Service at the Pacific Northwest Research Station in Corvallis, Oregon.
 Among other questions, we are focused on disentangling the combined effects of forest management and critical zone structure on regional water resources, specifically late-summer flow regimes.